The Ain Soph, the limitless Infinite, emanates all beings and qualifications that manifest themselves in the visible world

 Second definition

-From the Sephiroth, I comprehend the powers emanating from the Absolute (Ain Soph).
-They are entities limited in quantity, similarly to the will that – without changing its nature – aspires to different objects, which are the possibilities of multiple things.
+From the Sephiroth, I comprehend the powers that emanate from the Absolute (Ain Soph), that is, all entities limited in quantity, similar to the will, which, without changing its nature, aspires to different objects, which are the possibilities of multiple things.

 First proposition